Prepaid debit cards: a weak link in bank security

 Gary Clark, a former IT chief technology officer at Juniper Networks Inc , joined Tesla Inc in February as its chief information officer, according to Clark's LinkedIn profile.

-A brazen gang of cyber criminals, who stole $45 million (29.2 million pounds) from bank ATMs in 27 countries, exposes an Achilles heel in the global financial industry: prepaid debit cards.
+A brazen gang of cyber criminals, who stole $45 million from bank ATMs in 27 countries, exposes an Achilles heel in the global financial industry: prepaid debit cards.

 Cyber security experts and industry analysts say the burgeoning use of prepaid debit cards for everything from gift certificates to disaster relief handouts is making it easier for hackers to withdraw large amounts of money before detection.